-10. Subsequent Events
+11. Subsequent Events

-In preparing these financial statements, management has evaluated events and transactions for potential recognition or disclosure through October 21, 2016, the date the financial statements were available to be issued.
-There were no subsequent events that require recognition or disclosure in these financial statements.
+In preparing these financial statements, management has evaluated events and transactions for potential recognition or disclosure through October 13, 2017, the date the financial statements were available to be issued.
+Except as disclosed in Note 6 in relation to the extension of the line of credit, there were no other subsequent events identified which are required to be disclosed in these consolidated financial statements.